Skip to main content Skip to main navigation

 High Achieving Teachers program

-Australia has a shortage of teachers.
-To boost the number of people entering the profession, ECU and the Federal Government have introduced an exciting new employment-based pathway called the High Achieving Teachers (HAT@ECU) program where eligible students will be paid while attaining teaching qualifications.
+Australia has a teacher shortage.
+To boost the numbers entering the profession, ECU and the Federal Government have introduced an employment-based pathway – the High Achieving Teachers (HAT@ECU) program – where eligible students are paid while attaining teaching qualifications.
+Be quick – places are limited for a late January 2027 start.

 Why study at ECU?